-Ohio House Health Committee Proponent Testimony HB 176 (Carfagna, Hall) Athletic Training Tuesday, March 23, 2021
+Ohio Senate Health Committee Sub HB 176 (Carfagna, Hall) Athletic Training Wednesday, June 2, 2021

-Good morning, Chairman Lipps, Ranking Minority Member Russo, and members of the House Health Committee.
-Thank you for the opportunity to testify today in support of HB 176.
-I am Brian Hortz.
-I currently work as an Athletic Trainer and Educator providing care for collegiate and professional athletes well as educating Athletic Trainers, Physical Therapists, and Chiropractors across the United States on advanced practice manual therapy skills.
-Prior to my current position, I was the Director of Sports Medicine at Denison University or 24 years and served on the Ohio OTPTAT Board for 9 years, reappointed by 2 governors.
-My OATA colleague, Siobhan Fagan, Immediate Past President of the OATA and serves as Clinical Education Coordinator at Wright State University.

-We are testifying today on behalf of the Ohio Athletic Trainers' Association (OATA).
-We have been very involved in the years of discussion and preparation in drafting the bill that is before you today.
+Good morning, Chairman Huffman, Ranking Minority Member Antonio, and members of the Senate Health Committee.
+Thank you for the opportunity to testify today in support of Sub HB 176.
+I am Siobhan Fagan, Immediate Past President of the Ohio Athletic Trainers' Association (OATA), and serve as Clinical Education Coordinator at Wright State University.
+I am testifying today on behalf of the Ohio Athletic Trainers' Association (OATA).
+I have been very involved in the years of discussion and preparation in the bill that is before you today.
+We appreciate the opportunity for your consideration of this important legislation, especially in light of the pandemic and what we have learned about the need for access to health care providers to help during a public health emergency.

 The OATA is the statewide trade association that supports the athletic training profession in Ohio, representing over 1800 licensed athletic trainers in the state of Ohio.
-There are currently over 2,000 licensed ATs in Ohio and approximately 24 higher education athletic training programs across the State.
+There are currently over 2,500 licensed ATs in Ohio and approximately 24 higher education athletic training programs across the State.
 Ohio has a rich history in the athletic training profession, including being one of the first states to license ATs in 1991, and the athletic training Hall of Fame is located at Ohio University.